Values and Philosophy

 General Education Outcomes

 LCCC believes that the role of education is the development of the whole person.
 General education outcomes at the College enable students to develop the knowledge, skills, values and beliefs important for all college graduates.
 LCCC’s general education outcomes are embedded across the curriculum in the A.A., A.A.B., A.A.S., A.S., A.I.S., A.T.S. degrees and certificates of proficiency.
-General education outcomes are designed to ensure that all graduates:
+General education outcomes are designed to ensure that all graduates meet general education requirements and are guided by specific learning outcomes:

-Five outcomes are core outcomes and will be addressed in a select few core courses.
+LCCC’s five core course outcomes will be addressed in a select few core courses.

 C1: English: Demonstrate logical organization, coherent thinking, and precision in writing.